Missing PERSON Alerts

-Intent: Our alert program acts on behalf of law enforcement in notifying communities nationwide about a missing child (potentially Autistic/have a cognitive disability) or elderly person (often with Alzheimer’s/dementia), the disabled, and college students.
-This program is only actived by law enforcement and is available to all municipal, state and federal law enforcement agencies in the USA.
+Intent: Our A Child Is Missing Alert Program assists law enforcement agencies in notifying communities nationwide about a missing child (potentially Autistic) or elderly person (often with Alzheimer’s disease/dementia), the disabled, and on-campus college students.
+This program is only activated by law enforcement and is available to all municipal, state and federal law enforcement agencies in the USA.

-Sexual Predator Notification
+Sexual Predator NotificationS

-agency’s Sheriff or Chief of Police, stipulating the agency’s intent to use this program.
+Requirements: An agency must have a Letter of Participation on file with A Child Is Missing, signed by the agency’s Sheriff or Chief of Police, stipulating the agency’s intent to use this program.
 The victim(s) of the crime for which the convicted subject has been deemed a sexual predator/offender must have been under the age of 18 at the time of the crime.
 The predator must have been an adult at the time he/she committed the crime for which he/she has been designated a predator.
 The predator must be an adult convicted of a felony sex crime against a child.

 General: A letter of participation must be on file with us indicating that ACIM is authorized to make sexual offender notification calls for your agency.
 For each offender, our specific form must be completely filled out and an officer must sign off that he/she has visited the offender’s home and verified that offender indeed lives at the address and matches the general description being given to the public.
 The form is then faxed to our office.
-Calls are run at 7pm local time for all forms received by 3pm EST that day.
+Calls are run at 7pm est local time for all forms received by 3pm that day.
 Forms received after 3pm are run the next day.
 On average, calls are run in a quarter mile radius around the offender’s home unless the area is extremely rural and the radius may be taken wider to generate more calls.
 For a sample audio of the notification, click below: